Botanical: Matricaria chamomilla

 Origin: Sri Lanka

-Of all the herbs chamomile is possibly the most widespread, growing in most temperate countries around the globe.
-Chamomile has a delightful daisy like flower that can be picked at least three times in a growing season.
+Of all the herbs, Chamomile is possibly the most widespread, growing in most temperate countries around the globe.
+Chamomile has a delightful daisy-like flower that can be picked at least three times in a growing season.
 The buds have a floral, herby bouquet and when brewed the golden liquor releases notes of apple, flowers and herbs.
 The name has Greek origins and literally translates as ‘ground apple’ suggesting that the herb has been used throughout history.
 The calming and soothing properties of the tea are well known, but it also can prevent nausea and help with an upset stomach.
-At day’s end a cup of Chamomile will help you drift off to sleep.
+At day’s end, a cup of Chamomile can help in reducing stress and will help you drift off to sleep.

 The Red Spotted Sawtooth Butterfly